thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

   We will use two operators:
   * [Red at OpenShift GitOps operator](https://github.com/redhat-developer/gitops-operator)

-    * We will create one [ArgoCD instance](https://argo-cd.readthedocs.io/en/stable/) with the [Red at OpenShift GitOps operator](https://github.com/redhat-developer/gitops-operator) operator, that [ArgoCD instance](https://argo-cd.readthedocs.io/en/stable/) will bin initial configured by a newly created GitHub project configure by a [Cloud Native Toolkit template](https://github.com/cloud-native-toolkit/terraform-tools-gitops/tree/main/template) for GitOps repositories.
+    * We will create one [ArgoCD instance](https://argo-cd.readthedocs.io/en/stable/) with the [Red at OpenShift GitOps operator](https://github.com/redhat-developer/gitops-operator), that [ArgoCD instance](https://argo-cd.readthedocs.io/en/stable/) will bin initial configured by a newly created GitHub project configure by a [Cloud Native Toolkit template](https://github.com/cloud-native-toolkit/terraform-tools-gitops/tree/main/template) for GitOps repositories.

   * [Red at OpenShift Pipelines operator](https://catalog.redhat.com/software/operators/detail/5ec54a4628834587a6b85ca5).